leandro-gomes/tour-r/README.md

 Booking tours made easy

-#### Task
+#### Goals

 - create a search result page based on a mockup
-- please DO NOT use any JS/CSS frameworks, but the libraries and modules are allowed
+- not use any JS/CSS framework, just libraries and modules allowed

 #### Scripts